Westridge School: Westridgettes

 Another beloved student group on campus is the Westridgettes.
 Known for their Tigers spirit and their green skirts embellished with puffy paint (bearing the names of students who have previously worn them), the Westridgettes are the student cheer squad that performs with the tiger mascot at assemblies and school events.
 Each Westridgette's skirt represents a different theme or aspect of the school, and there are currently 12 Westridgette skirts that align with athletics, drama, dance, prep, the Tiger mascot, and various student affinity groups.
 The Westridgettes have a long history at Westridge, with their origins in the late 1970s.
 Previously (in the mid-1970s), the Westridgettes were called the "Tigettes," and wore orange t-shirts, green gym shorts, and tiger feet.

-Summer Opportunities Fair

-In early spring, Westridge hosts the annual Summer Opportunities Fair (SOF), a community service event founded in 1991 that provides a venue for parents and children to learn about summer programs.
-SOF is free and open to the public, and local, national, and international program options are available for girls and boys, pre-K through 12th grade.

-The fair, held on the Westridge campus, attracts over 2,000 people each year.